HELP WITH DEBT

 Monthly contribution of £180 for 48 months £8,640

-The initial fee will be used to cover the work that’s involved in setting up your Debt Payment Programme.
+This will be used to cover the work that’s involved in setting up your debt payment programme.

-We’ll carry out regular reviews of your circumstances to help ensure your Debt Payment Programme remains the best solution for repaying your debts.
+We’ll carry out regular reviews of your circumstances to make sure your debt payment programme is still the best solution for repaying your debts.
 If at any point we believe it isn’t (if your circumstances change significantly, for example), we can help you to find a more appropriate debt solution for your needs

 If your circumstances do change but you can still afford to make a reasonable monthly payment, we may be able to arrange with your creditors for your monthly payments to be reduced accordingly.

-We do not charge an initial fee to complete your sequestration application, though a £200 fee must be paid to Accountant in Bankruptcy.
-If your application is accepted then you will pay a monthly contribution for 36 months as condition of your Sequestration.
+We do not charge an initial fee to complete your sequestration application, though a £200 fee must be paid to the Accountant in Bankruptcy.
+If your application is accepted you will pay a monthly contribution for 36 months as a condition of your sequestration.

-An individual who owes £8,670 contacts us and Sequestration is recommended as his best solution.
+Joanne owes £8,670 and sequestration has been recommended as her best solution.

-He can afford £220 per month to offer to his creditors.
-He will make contribution payments for a period of 36 months
+She can afford £220 per month to offer her creditors.
+She’ll make contribution payments for a period of 36 months

 Monthly contribution of £220 for 36 months £7,920

-Note: It is very important that you maintain your monthly contribution payment and co-operate with your Trustee.
+Note: It’s very important that you maintain your monthly contribution payment and co-operate with your trustee.
 Failure to do so may have serious consequences.